nick23r/IntelliBed_a-hospital-bed-management-system/README.md

-# Hospital Bed Management System
+# IntelliBed, A Hospital Bed Management System

 A comprehensive desktop application built with Python and tkinter for efficient hospital bed management, patient tracking, and predictive analytics.
 The system provides real-time bed availability monitoring, patient admission tracking, and statistical analysis tools for hospital administrators and medical staff.